 By the turn of the 21st century, Bethel had grown to 4 schools offering over 100 academic programs.
 So in keeping with this scope, the school changed its structure and identity to Bethel University in 2004.

-Today, Bethel Seminary represents one-fourth of the university, along with:
+Today, Bethel Seminary represents one-eighth of the university, along with:

 - College of Art & Sciences (for traditional undergraduates)